Eladjacobovitz/The-Maze-Solver/README.md

 Union find data structure (UnionFind.java): Implementation of the UnionFind ADT.

-The MazeSolver program uses a simple data structure to solve a real-life real-life problem.
+The MazeSolver program uses a simple data structure to solve a real-life problem.
 Solving a complicated maze by a human can take a long and even unlimited time.
 With MazeSolver, the maze is solved in a timely and perfect way.